She saved him.

 The bystander ran up the beach, waving to the EMT.

 She’d done it.
 She’d saved a man’s life.
 His eyes stayed closed, and she brushed the sand from his neatly trimmed goatee, cheekbones, and lips.
 Her fingers lingered against those full lips.
 The most perfect shape, perfect feel.

 He was beyond handsome with a muscular build that filled out his wetsuit like a superhero.
 Her mother would’ve declared him “good enough to eat.”

 Lord.
 What was wrong with her?

 His eyes popped open, blinked.
 Caught.
-She stared, still as a stone.
+She went still as a stone.